 Right now, you can research your mini-blinds and report injury to the CPSC online.
 Databases are updated instantaneously as reports are issued.
 This process alone will help remove months of needless waiting until a product recall is announced, thereby saving potential lives.
 We endorse the CPSC for funding and instituting the new safety database.

 Michael Pines, founder, is a personal injury attorney determined to improve safety standards not only in San Diego, but across the United States.
-The Law Offices of Michael Pines helps injured people seek recovery, with legal consultations free of charge.
+Pines Salomon Injury Lawyers, APC. helps injured people seek recovery, with legal consultations free of charge.
 Call us today at 1-858-551-2090 or submit your case online if your child has been injured by product malfunction, recall, or design.